oh-lang/oh/wishlist.md

 We have a few standard control statements or flow control keywords in oh-lang.

 TODO -- `return`
+TODO: more discussion about how `return` works vs. putting a RHS statement on a line.
 TODO -- description, plus `if/else/elif` section

 Conditional statements including `if`, `elif`, `else`, as well as `what`,